DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

   docs repo's odm/(https://github.com/ODMDev/odm-ondocker/tree/master/standalone/dockerhub) directory (history)

   -	**Supported Docker versions**:
-  	[the latest release](https://github.com/docker/docker-ce/releases/latest) (down to 1.6 on a best-effort basis)
+  	[latest release](https://github.com/docker/docker-ce/releases/latest) (down to 1.6 on a best-effort basis)

   # Overview

   The images in this repository contain IBM Operational Decision Manager for Developers based on the IBM Websphere Application Server Liberty for Developper image.
-See the license section below for restrictions relative to the use of this image.
+See the license section below for restrictions on the use of this image.
 For more information about IBM Operational Decision Manager, see the [ODMDev](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.2/com.ibm.odm.dserver.rules.tutorials/tut_gs_topics/odm_dserver_rules_gs.html) site.

   # Usage